Trakai for Gourmands!

-Today culinary heritage of Trakai Region population has become very valuable and especially attractive.
+Today the culinary heritage of the Trakai Region population has become very valuable and especially attractive.
 Trakai has always been a multicultural town since medieval times.
-However Karaims, brought from Crimea by Vytautas the Great, deserve special attention in Trakai.
+However, Karaims, brought from Crimea by Vytautas the Great, deserve special attention in Trakai.

-The Karaim cuisine has kept its traditions from ancient time up to the present.
+The Karaim cuisine has kept its traditions from ancient times up to the present.
 The base of the Karaim kitchen is meat and paste dishes.
 One of the most famous dishes known not only to Karaims is kybyn.
-It is a leavened paste cake having the form of half-moon with the lamb or beef filling; it is baked in the oven or on the tin.
+It is a leavened paste cake having the form of a half-moon with lamb or beef filling; it is baked in the oven or on a tin.

-The Tatars – representatives of another nation brought by Vytautas the Great and settled in Trakai Region also cherish their national sweet dish – šimtalapis, a baked roll with plenty of honey and poppy seeds.
-It was a favorite in the manor estate of Gediminas. Šimtalapis well-known around the world, however the original recipe comes from the Tartars of Lithuania.
+The Tatars – representatives of another nation brought by Vytautas the Great and settled in the Trakai Region also cherish their national sweet dish – šimtalapis, a baked roll with plenty of honey and poppy seeds.
+It was a favourite in the manor estate of Gediminas. Šimtalapis well-known around the world, however, the original recipe comes from the Tartars of Lithuania.

-Being in Trakai, you can try Georgian national dishes, which are so tasty and delicious.
-Undoubtedly, the most common, favourite salty Georgian cake is khachapuri – cheese pastry similar to a large curd tart filled with cheese and baked on cast-iron frying pans.
+Being in Trakai, you can try Georgian national dishes, which are so tasty.
+Undoubtedly, the most common, favourite salty Georgian cake is khachapuri – a cheese pastry similar to a large curd tart filled with cheese and baked on cast-iron frying pans.

 Lithuanians love soup, but one soup rises above all others – šaltibarščiai.
-It’s a beetroot and kefir soup is accompanied by hardboiled eggs and boiled potatoes.
-This pink soup is incredible popular, particularly in summer.
+It’s a beetroot and kefir soup accompanied by hardboiled eggs and boiled potatoes.
+This pink soup is incredibly popular, particularly in summer.

-Desserts lovers we invite to chocolate house where you can try handmade chocolates according to the finest Belgian traditions.
-At small, cosy shop customers can select their favourites from over 150 different types of sweets.
+Dessert lovers, we invite you to a chocolate house where you can try handmade chocolates according to the finest Belgian traditions.
+At small, cosy shops customers can select their favourites from over 150 different types of sweets.